Orthodontics Near You

 - Your jaw is not positioned correctly

 Whether or not orthodontics is necessary will vary from patient to patient.
-Each patient has their own situation and your dentist will determine whether or not you are eligible for orthodontics in Kitchener, ON during a consultation.
+Each patient has their own situation and your dentist will determine whether or not you are eligible for orthodontics in Kitchener, ON during a consultation at our office.
 They will evaluate your teeth’s development, growth, and problems.
 Most commonly, patients receive orthodontic treatment are between the ages of 8 and 14.
 However, orthodontic treatment is also extremely effective for adults.

 Types of Orthodontics